 Rapid and accurate antibody testing on a large scale is key to address the challenges of the COVID-19 pandemic.
 Over time, SARS-CoV-2 IgG antibodies remain the primary antibodies present.

-The Siemens Healthineers SARS-CoV-2 IgG (COV2G) Assay* is the first FDA EUA-authorized semi-quantitative assay to help clinicians assess the level of an individual‘s immune response over time.
+The Siemens Healthineers SARS-CoV-2 IgG Assay* measures neutralizing IgG antibodies to SARS-CoV-2 in the blood to help clinicians assess the level of an individual's immune response over time.

 “Being able to measure a patient’s relative level of antibodies in response to a previous SARS-CoV-2 infection may be useful as we continue to learn more about the virus and what the existence of antibodies may mean.
 There are still many unknowns about what the presence of SARS-CoV-2 antibodies may tell us about potential immunity, but today’s authorizations give us additional tools to evaluate those antibodies as we continue to research and study this virus.”